Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Alexandre's older son Emmanuel Le Borgne de Bélisle, born in c1676 at Port-Royal, married Cécile, a daughter of Pierre Thibodeau, at Port-Royal in c1698; they had only one child, a daughter, Marie, who married Jean Bertrand of Plaisance, Newfoundland.

 Younger son Alexandre, fils, married Anastasie, a daughter of Jean-Vincent d'Abbadie de Saint-Castin, the famous capitaine de sauvages, and an Abenaki woman named Mathilde, at Pentagouët, Maine, in December 1707, during Queen Anne's War.
 Alexandre, fils and Anastasie had seven children, only one of them a son, also named Alexandre, born in 1708.
 Their daughters married into the Rondeau, Dupont Duvivier, and Robichaud families.
 Alexandre III married Marie, daughter of Jean LeBlanc and Jeanne Bourgeois of Grand-Pre, at Grand-Pré in January 1731.
 They must have been cousins because the Church had to grant them a dispensation to marry.
-Alexandre III died in August 1744, when he was only 36, but not before giving Marie at least five sons: Alexandre IV, born in c1736, Anselme (probably named after his paternal great-uncle, Bernard-Anselme d'Abbadie de Saint-Castin, also a famous "captain of Indians") in c1738, Jean-Pierre, called Pierre, in c1740, and Joseph-Marie in c1742; and Mathurin in 1744.
+Alexandre III died in August 1744, when he was only 36, but not before giving Marie at least five sons: Alexandre IV, born in c1736, Anselme (probably named after his paternal great-uncle, Bernard-Anselme d'Abbadie de Saint-Castin, also a famous "captain of Indians") in c1738, Jean-Pierre, called Pierre, in c1740, Joseph-Marie in c1742; and Mathurin in 1744.
 Jacques married Marie-Anne Maurice probably at Annapolis Royal in c1730.
 Marie-Anne gave him a son, Jacques, born in c1731, who married Cécile, daughter of Claude Doucet and Marie Comeau, at Annapolis Royal in January 1752.

 LE GRAND DÉRANGEMENT